cyisnf/higuchi2025/README.md

 ## Simulation

-The following code can be executed to replicate the results of the _Simulation_ section.
+The following code can be executed to replicate the results in the _Simulation_ section.
 Note that the first run takes several hours.

 - do_simulation.py (Figures 2 and 3)